Sahastata wesolowskae: Behaviour

 As well as being resistant to extremes of temperature, Sahastata wesolowskae thrives in areas which lack water.
 The mainly get hydration via their prey.
 The females are less discriminatory on who they mate with than other species in the genus.
 They build their eggs three months after mating, each egg sac containing typically 169 juveniles.
 The juveniles are predominantly female, representing about 20 percent of the younger population.
 Although the males mature more quickly, the females also have a generally longer lifespan.
 After mating, the female will often eat the male in preference to other prey.

 Distribution and habitat

-The spider is endemic to Oman.
+Sahastata spiders mainly live in an area that stretches across North Africa and Arabia.
+Sahastata wesolowskae is endemic to Oman.
 The holotype was found near Salalah in the Dhofar Governorate in 2016.
 Other examples have been found in Al Wusta and near Thumrait.
 The examples are generally found in flat sandy environments that have limited vegetation.
 This is typical of the genus, which generally live far from human habitation.
 The spider can be negatively impacted by oil spills, its preferred habitats being particularly vulnerable to pollution.